heraldofortuna/genomafoodies/README.md

 ## Comments

 - You can filter the table, in addition to sorting in ascending and descending order with respect to various fields.

+- Honestly, I managed to finish all the application requirements except one: Filtered by backend.
+I feel like I lacked time and knowledge about backend.

 - The application is responsive.